nevwalkalone/Databases-2019-2020/2nd-Assignment/README.md

 python gen_ddl_python3 listings.csv
 ```

 This will save some time.
 Note that some manual adjustments have to be made in the auto-generated sql file, like primary key constraints.
-Afterwards you need to connect to your Database via PSQLshell.
+Afterwards you need to connect to your Database via PSQLshell and run the table creation sql files.
 If you want to run a SQL command from a script, run the following command in PSQLshell:

 ```console
 \i <filename>